 On this day in music history: December 3, 1976 – The photo shoot for Pink Floyd’s album “Animals” goes awry.
 The photo session goes wrong, when the thirty foot tall, helium filled inflatable pig suspended above the Battersea Power Station in London, breaks free from its moorings and floats away.
 An All Points Bulletin is issued to aircraft flying in the area to be on the lookout for “a giant flying pig”.
 The balloon eventually lands in a cow pasture in near by Kent.
 It is discovered by the owner of the farm, furious that the giant pig has frightened his cows.
 Eventually the final cover art for the album features the pig superimposed against the background.

 On this day in music history: November 26, 1971 – “Fragile”, the fourth album by Yes is released in the UK (US release is on January 4, 1972).
 Produced by Yes and Eddy Offord, it is recorded at Advision Studios in London in September 1971.
 Making their recording debut in 1969 with their self titled debut album, Yes record “Time And A Word” and “The Yes Album” over the next two years, while building a solid following throughout Europe and in the US.
 Yes gain valuable exposure opening for other bands including Iron Butterfly and Jethro Tull.
 With the latter album gaining the band their first hit in the UK and a sizable toehold in the US, they begin writing material for their fourth album in mid 1971.
 Staying in a rented farmhouse in Devon, Yes continue writing and rehearsing the new songs they’ve written.
 It is the first album to feature new keyboardist Rick Wakeman who replaces Tony Kaye midway through pre-production.
 Guitarist Steve Howe and Wakeman become essential elements in the evolution of Yes’ sound, bringing their interest in classical music and training into the musical landscape.
 Originally intending to record a double album consisting of both live recordings and studio material, Yes end up dropping the idea when they realize the amount of time it will take to create such a project.
 They also initially intend to come to US to work with Atlantic Records’ staff producer and engineer Tom Dowd at Criteria Studios in Miami, but does not pan out.
 Instead, the band work with Eddy Offord who has engineered their previous two albums, having been promoted to co-producer status on “The Yes Album”.
 Anchored by the track “Roundabout” (#13 US Pop), it is the bands’ breakthrough on a worldwide basis and is regarded as a landmark progressive rock album.
 The LP’s cover artwork is illustrated by artist Roger Dean, who goes on to design several album covers for the band including their famous logo (first used on the follow up “Close To The Edge”).
 The album is remastered and reissued a number of times over the years, most recently being reissued in 2015 in the UK as a CD/high resolution Blu-Ray Audio set.
 The redbook CD contains the original stereo mix of the album, with the Blu-Ray disc featuring new stereo and 5.1 surround sound mixes by Steven Wilson, along side the original stereo mixes also presented in high resolution.
+The classic album is also scheduled to be released as another title in the “One Step LP” series by Mobile Fidelity Sound Lab in late 2019 or early 2020.
 “Fragile” peaks at number seven on the UK album chart, number four on the Billboard Top 200, and is certified 2x Platinum in the US by the RIAA.

 On this day in music history: November 22, 1988 – “The Delicate Sound Of Thunder”, the fourteenth album by Pink Floyd is released.
 Produced by Pink Floyd, it is recorded at The Nassau Coliseum in Uniondale, L.I., NY from August 19 – 23, 1988.
 Recorded live during a five night stand on the US leg of Pink Floyd’s tour in support of their most recent studio album “A Momentary Lapse Of Reason”, the fifteen track double live LP features in concert performances of several Floyd classics as well as newer material.
 The cassette and CD configurations includes the track “Us And Them”, which is cut of the vinyl release due to time constraints.
 There are also an additional seven songs played on the shows that are cut from the final track listing.
 The shows the live album is culled from are also filmed, providing a major part of the live concert footage for the home video release “Pink Floyd In Concert – Delicate Sound Of Thunder” (released on VHS and Laserdisc in June of 1989).
 The album is most recently remastered and reissued on CD in 2016, also reissued as a two LP 180 gram set in 2017.
 “The Delicate Sound Of Thunder” peaks at number eleven on both the UK album chart and Billboard Top 200, and is certified Platinum in the US by the RIAA.